-- General College Requirements (see "Curriculum" section), including the following requirements to satisfy the major: - 2.
+- 1. General College Requirements (see "Curriculum" section), including the following requirements to satisfy the major: - 2.
 POSC 100: Introduction to Politics - 3.
-Twenty-four credit-hours in political science with at least one course in each of the four subfields of the discipline (listed below), two of which must be at the 200-level and the remaining courses at the level of the student's choice: - a.
+Twenty-four credit hours in political science with at least one course in each of the four subfields of the discipline (listed below), two of which must be at the 200-level and the remaining courses at the level of the student's choice: - a.
 American Politics - b.
 Comparative Politics - c.
 Political Theory - d.
 International Politics - 4.
-POSC 300: Political Analysis I - One 400-level seminar course in any one of the four subfields of political science (or POSC 408: Studies in Public Policy). - Capstone experience in political science: Students must satisfy either option (a) or (b) below: - a.
-In conjunction with the seminar requirement in 5. above, the student must complete a senior-level paper and complete eight additional credit-hours of coursework in political science.
-A student selecting option (a) must: (1) file a declaration of that intent with the course instructor and the department chair by the end of the sixth week of the semester in which she or he is enrolled in the seminar for which the paper is written; and (2) submit a copy of the seminar paper to the department chair no later than the last day of exam week for that semester. - b.
+POSC 300: Political Analysis I - 5.
+One 400-level seminar course in any one of the four subfields of political science (or POSC 408: Studies in Public Policy). - 6.
+Capstone experience in political science: Students must satisfy either option (a) or (b) below: - a.
+In conjunction with the seminar requirement in 5. above, the student must complete a senior-level paper and complete eight additional credit hours of coursework in political science.
+The senior-level paper is one in which the student demonstrates competence in political science by identifying and engaging with the concepts, problems, or controversies in the subfield of the seminar and makes a contribution to those issues.
+A student selecting option (a) must: (1) file a declaration of that intent with the course instructor and the department chair by the end of the sixth week of the seminar paper to the department chair no later than the last day of exam week for that semester.
+In addition, the seminar in which the senior-level paper is written must be taught by a member of the political science faculty. - b.
 Complete an eight-credit St. Mary's Project in political science.
-With the permission of the chair of the Political Science Department, students may do a St. Mary's Project in another department, provided the project topic is related in content and methodology to the discipline of political science.

-- 7. The cumulative grade- point average of courses used to satisfy the major must be at least 2.00. - 8.
-The 44 credit-hours of major requirements may include field experience and independent study approved by the department chair.
+With the permission of the chair of the Political Science Department, students may do a St. Mary's Project in another department, provided the project topic is related in content and methodology to the discipline of political science. - 7.
+The cumulative grade-point average of courses used to satisfy the major must be at least 2.00. - 8.
+The 44 credit hours of major requirements may include field experience and independent study approved by the department chair.
 While each student who majors in political science should construct, with the advice of a member of the political science faculty, a program suitable for his or her particular objectives, the following model is suggested as a possible basic program that will satisfy the above requirements.